Table of contents

 No, it’s not a million, or ten million dollars.
 No, the amount is what you’ll need to get to that point, eventually.
 And it will be different for everyone.

 Consider your wants/and desires.

 - Is it to pay off your debts?

 - Maybe be able to travel once a year, or twice?

 - Or ???

 Good debt is anything that has an asset attached and, ideally, has equity and can get sold.
-For example, good debt is a secured loan with a reasonable (nonpredatory) interest rate.
-Types of loans that often match these criteria are mortgages and, to some degree, car loans.
-Many who are financially independent continue to maintain good debt.
-For example, a smart investor might have a mortgage on a rental property and pay 4% interest to the bank, while earning 10% from the rental income.
+For example, good debt is a secured loan with a reasonable (non-predatory) interest rate.
+Yes, loans that often match these criteria are mortgages and, to some degree, car loans.
+Many who are financially independent continue to leverage and maintain good debt.
+For example, a smart investor might have a mortgage on a rental property and pay 4% interest to the bank.
+All while earning 10% from the rental income.

 Bad debt is a loan account that carries high-interest rates (i.e., over 15%).
 Indeed, bad debt is unsecured (i.e., does not have any asset attached that you can sell), and can often feel like is never-ending.
 Credit cards (due to their high-interest rate), and student loans (due to their high, unsecured balances) often come to mind.
 They can seem like endless obstacles that can’t get overcome.
 Further, bad debt will undoubtedly play a role in preventing someone from becoming financially independent.

 Having said that, there’s an exception to using unsecured debt.
 If you are buying an asset that holds value, and can be sold, then, using a credit card or line of credit may be okay.
 In this case, you’ll need to pay attention to the interest rate.